Koichiro Wakamatsu (若松 光一郎)

 2011: Solo Exhibition, Iwaki City Art museum

 2018: Koichiro Wakamatsu Exhibition – Song of the Earth – at Kashima Arts, Tokyo

 - ［Group Exhibitions］

-1983 Won the ﬁrst the Minister of Education, Culture, Sports, Science and Technology’s Regional Cultural Merits Award
+1983: Receives the ﬁrst Minister of Education, Culture, Sports, Science and Technology’s Regional Cultural Merits Award

 The National Museum of Modern Art, Tokyo